 Contact lenses are meant to help you see clearly whilst maintaining crisp visual acuity.
-Should the trigger a sense of awareness of something into eye; meet your optometrist at your earliest convenience.
-Several things are responsible for contact lenses that shift and pop out including poor fitting, poor tear film or contact lenses that are counterfeit.
+Should the trigger a sense of awareness of something in the eye; meet your optometrist at your earliest convenience.
+Several things are responsible for contact lenses that shift and pop out including poor fitting, poor tear film, or contact lenses that are counterfeit.

 What should I do if my Contact Lenses pop out?

 Contact lenses are meant to adhere to the surface of your cornea as seamlessly as possible.
 If they keep fidgeting, they are not meant for you.
 You might need a proper fitting where eye care professional will take several considerations before he gives a verdict on why your contact lenses have been so uncomfortable.